oebitw/data-structures-and-algorithms/javascript/Data-Structures/tree/readme.md

 Without utilizing any of the built-in methods available to your language, return the maximum value stored in the tree.
 You can assume that the values stored in the Binary Tree will be numeric.

+#### 4) `breadth`

+which takes a Binary Tree as its unique input.
+Without utilizing any of the built-in methods available to your language, traverse the input tree using a Breadth-first approach, and return a list of the values in the tree in the order they were encountered.

 ## Testing

 1) Can successfully instantiate an empty tree.